AncutaG/Memory-Game-Journey/README.md

 # Memory-Game-Journey

-## P3 from Fend Udacity,  "a trip between Romania and Czech Republic"
+## P3 for Fend Udacity,  "a trip between Romania and Czech Republic"

 ## FEND Memory Game